gitee2github/docs/docs/en/docs/SecHarden/file-permissions.md

 Delete the file whose group ID does not exist.

-1. Search for the file whose user ID does not exist.
+1. Search for the file whose group ID does not exist.

     ```
     find / -nogroup